Idaho State Flag

-Idaho is a state in the Northwestern area of the United States of America and shares borders with Montana, Wyoming, Nevada, Utah, Washington, and Oregon.
+Idaho is a state in the Northwestern region of the United States and shares borders with Montana, Wyoming, Nevada, Utah, Washington, and Oregon.
 It also shares some Canadian border with British Columbia.
-The capital and most populous city of Idaho is called Boise.
-Idaho is referred to as "The Gem State" due to its ample, rich resources.
+Boise, located in southwestern Idaho is the Capital and most populous city in the state.
+Idaho is referred to as "The Gem State" due to its rich resources.

-It is thought that Idaho has been inhabited for approximately 14,000 years with the first inhabitants being Native American Tribes which included Nez Perce, Coeur d'Alene, and Shoshone.
-Idaho was one of the last states that was explored by Europeans and the first Europeans that arrived to the area were British explorers Lewis and Clark, who arrived on August 12th, 1805, on their way to the Pacific Ocean.
+Idaho has been inhabited for approximately 14,000 years with the first residents being Native American Tribes which included Nez Perce, Coeur d'Alene, and Shoshone.
+Idaho was one of the last states that was explored by Europeans and the first Europeans that arrived to the area were the British explorers Lewis and Clark, who arrived on August 12th, 1805, on their way to the Pacific Ocean.
 Shortly after their visit, fur traders began to arrive to the area as well as other traders, farmers and miners.
-The first establishment was "Franklin" which was established in 1860 by the Mormons.
-In 1846, Idaho officially became part of the United States of America during the Oregon Treaty with Britain and it joined Oregon in 1848.
-In 1853, when Oregon became its own territory, Idaho became part of Washington.
-In 1863, Idaho became its own territory and on July 3rd, 1890, Idaho officially became the United States of America 43rd state.
+The first establishment was, "Franklin," which was established in 1860 by the Mormons.
+In 1846, the Oregon Treaty between the United States and Britain made Idaho a part of the United States.
+In 1848, Idaho joined the Oregon Territory until 1853, when Idaho was incorporated into the Washington Territory.
+In 1863, Idaho became its own territory and on July 3rd, 1890, Idaho officially became the 43rd US state.